brlutz/PokerStudier/README.md

 ![Example Image](https://raw.githubusercontent.com/brlutz/PokerStudier/master/example.JPG "Example")

 # Currently being implimented
-* Really big refactor happening in "EnemyActions" branch.
-This should provide similar functionality to existing stuff, but will provide a more generic approach to parsing hands that should allow the ability to see ranges/hands for any enemy.
-This is a pretty big rewite and is currently ongoing.
-Hope to have that sorted by 10/20ish.
+* Big refactor to handle all users is "done", but untested and this is still hardcoded for the hero.
+When I get all the bugs worked out, I'll start adding filtering to allow you to see other players ranges and stats.

 # Near Future scope
+* Allowing you to see all stats for any user not just hero
+* Fake "hud" to allow you to see multiple users at once
+* More stats

+# Medium Range Scope
 * Winnings Tracker for Hero (overall aka Green Line)
 * Winnings tracker for Hero (non-showdown aka Red Line)
 * Winnings tracker for Hero (showdown only aka Blue Line)

-# Medium Range Scope
-* Ability for PFR and other stats

 # Long Term Plan
 * Create a web database to store and upload results and stats